Oops… We Got You! Don’t Be a Dummy and Hide Your Money There!

 Hiding money in cookie jar

-3. Stuffed Animals or Kids’ Toys
+3. Stuffed Animals or Kids’ Toys: The Plush Peril

 Hiding money in toys

-4. Feminine Hygiene Products
+4. Feminine Hygiene Products: The “Untouchable” Idea

 Hiding money in feminine hygiene products

-5. Bury the Money in the Yard
+5. Burying the Money in the Yard: The Pirate Fantasy Fail

 Hiding money in the yard